First Reformed is a dynamic congregation with historic roots.

 Wednesday Evening Worship

-Wednesday evenings at 7pm during the school year we gather for a reflective liturgical service in the Poling Chapel.
+Second Wednesday of the month at 7pm we gather for a reflective liturgical service in the sanctuary.

 Weddings and Funerals